-For the Comment / Description you will want to capture the meeting description, but can also include any additional metadata you would like - especially useful if you make the first comment Private / an internal comment.
+For the Comment / Description, you will want to capture the meeting description and include any additional metadata you would like - especially useful if you make the first comment Private / an internal comment.

 - Remember that Zendesk also has automations that can trigger based on ticket values, so make sure they are reflected here to do something special.
-For example, you can have Chili Piper meetings go into a special "view' within Zendesk, or tag specific reps.
+For example, you can have Chili Piper meetings go into a unique "view' within Zendesk or tag specific reps.

 - Zendesk webhooks (extensions) can be used to send the ticket data to third-party systems.
 For example, notifying slack when the new ticket arrives.

 - You can also do the above natively in Zapier by adding additional actions.
 You can send a message to Slack when one of these tickets is created or send the data to a spreadsheet, mailing list, etc.

 - Zapier and Chili Piper allow you to also comment on the same Zendesk ticket if a meeting gets rescheduled.
 This would be a separate trigger in Zapier.